xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/tests/README.md

 ## Download the repo

-The test script is part of the Arm Embeddded GCC xPack:
+The test script is part of the Arm Embedded GCC xPack:

 ```sh
 rm -rf  ~/Downloads/arm-none-eabi-gcc-xpack.git; \